Vladimir Zhirinovsky 1996 presidential campaign: Outcome

 Zhirinovsky received an even lower share of the vote than he had been predicted to.
 As had been anticipated in the polls, he failed to perform high enough to qualify for the second round of the election.
 To political observers, Zhirinovsky's performance seemed to indicate that he was no longer a political firebrand.
 Russian voters appeared to view him more as an entertaining figure than a feasible political leader.
 Zhirinovsky had lost much of his share of the nationalist vote to Lebed, who had performed surprisingly strong in the election.

 In some places Zhirinovsky managed to perform roughly as well as he had in his 1991 presidential campaign.
 For instance, in the Chelyabinsk Oblast Zhirinovsky received 5.23% of the vote, comparable to the 5.77% of the vote he had received there in 1991.
-However, even in Chelybinsk, Zhirinovsky underperformed when compared to the LDPR's performance there during the 1993 and 1995 legislative elections (LDPR had garnered 20.58% of the Oblast's vote in 1993 and 10.06% in 1995).
+However, even in Chelyabinsk, Zhirinovsky underperformed when compared to the LDPR's performance there during the 1993 and 1995 legislative elections (LDPR had garnered 20.58% of the Oblast's vote in 1993 and 10.06% in 1995).